ebmgt/Wage_ratio/README.md

 Short url to this folder: https://ebmgt.github.io/ESG

-ESG stands for Environmental, social and corporate governance ([details](https://www.wikidoc.org/index.php/Industrial_and_organizational_psychology#Environmental,_social_and_corporate_governance_(ESG)]))

-* Regarding "Social" this includes workforce conditions.
+ESG stands for Environmental, social and corporate governance and was initially promoted by U.N.
+Secretary General Kofi Annan ([details](https://www.wikidoc.org/index.php/Industrial_and_organizational_psychology#Environmental,_social_and_corporate_governance_(ESG)])).
+Regarding "Social" this includes workforce conditions.
+Below the plot are descriptions of Google's and Microsoft's measurment-guided interventions.

-Below is a plot of Glassdoor rankings by employees of two large companies that serially measure well-being.
-Note that Microsoft started measuring their well-being sometime between Ballmer leaving in 2014 and 2020 when they first publicly released results.
-The plots suggest that several years are needed between large organizational changes, such as the launch of ${\color{green}Googlegeist}$ at Google and the arrival of ${\color{blue}Satya\ Nadella}$ at Microsoft, before large changes in employee reaction.
+* ***To add large healthcare institutions to the plot, click [here](https://github.com/ebmgt/ESG/blob/main/files/HealthCare.md)***.
+The experience at the Mayo Clinic supports the work of Google and Microsoft.
 * To add profit margins to Google & Microsoft, click [here](https://github.com/ebmgt/ESG/blob/main/files/Plot-Glassdoor-profit_margins-2024-03-09.png).
 This plot suggests that addressing workforce well-being does not conflict with profit.
-* ***To add large healthcare institutions to the plot, click [here](https://github.com/ebmgt/ESG/blob/main/files/HealthCare.md)***.
-The experience at the Mayo Clinic supports the work of Google and Microsoft.

   ![Glassdoor](../main/files/Plot-Glassdoor-2024-04-22.png)

+Below is a plot of Glassdoor rankings by employees of two large companies that serially measure well-being.

 ### Google's measurement-guided interventions
 >  ...you could set yourself out to remake the culture of your company and over a few years, with the support of the CEO, the board, or whatever, you could actually do this. ([Schmidt and Bock, 2017](https://www.youtube.com/watch?v=Qbwq5it78_A}))